 Read our review of YouTube TV to see the full channel lineup and learn more about its features.

-3. Sling: Best for Flexibility
+2. Sling: Best for Flexibility

 What to Know About Sling

 It has two base plans: Sling has two different plan offerings – Orange and Blue.
-Both choices cost $40 a month, but the similarities end there.
+Both cost $40 a month, but the similarities end there.

-Sling Orange has roughly 30 channels and carries ESPN.
+Orange has roughly 30 channels and carries ESPN.
 Blue has 42 channels and includes FS1 plus some additional lifestyle and entertainment networks.

-*Related: Are you a basketball fan, but want to get rid of your expensive contract?
+*Related: Are you a basketball fan but want to get rid of your expensive contract?
 Read our guide on how to watch NBA games without cable and save big bucks.

 If you choose four or more add-ons, they reduce the cost to $21.
 This is known as the Total TV deal.